Tom de Paor: Built works

-More recently de Paor designed the Pálás cinema in Galway (2017), which was awarded an AAI and RIAI award for Best Cultural Building, two Irish Concrete Society awards, two Civic Trust awards and a World Architecture Award.
-He has also designed a number of one-off houses and gardens, both urban and rural, across Ireland.
+de Paor designed the Pálás cinema in Galway (2017), which was awarded an AAI and RIAI award for Best Cultural Building, two Irish Concrete Society awards, two Civic Trust awards and a World Architecture Award.

+He has also designed a number of award-winning retail spaces, one-off houses and gardens, both urban and rural, across Ireland — most notably at Dysart in Wicklow.

+His work has been twice nominated for the EU Mies Van Der Rohe award, in 2005 for Clontarf Pumpstation and Public Realm and in 2007 for John Dillon Street.